rjmfernandes/jdbc_sink_write_contention/README.md

           "value.converter"     : "io.confluent.connect.avro.AvroConverter"}'
 ```

-You should see no deadlocks cause we have only one sink happening and with the right match between topic key and table primary key.
+You should see no deadlocks because we have only one sink happening and with the right match between topic key and table primary key.
+(Basically following the rule that any field on the key is part of the primary key of the table.)

 ## Reduce Concurrency

-If you needed for some reason to have both sinks running but want to reduce the chance of possible collisions originating deadlocks you nede to consider reducing concurrency.
-So for example we could switch for less tasks on each connector.
+If you needed for some reason to have both sinks running but want to reduce the chance of possible collisions originating deadlocks you need to consider reducing concurrency.
+So for example we could switch to less tasks on each connector.

 So first we delete again our connector and our table and recreate the table as before.